About The Cosplay Photography Awards

 Atmospheric Arts

 Master the art of atmospheric effects.
-This category focuses on creative use of smoke, fog, and vapor to enhance mood and drama in cosplay photography.
+This category focuses on creative use of smoke, fog, mist, rain, and vapor to enhance mood and drama in cosplay photography.
 Showcase your ability to work with challenging elements and capture fleeting moments.

 Sponsored by